sasajo/polyapi-java/README.md

 # Java Client Library

-* Latest released version 0.15.0
+* Latest released version 0.15.2
-* Latest snapshot version 0.15.1-SNAPSHOT
+* Latest snapshot version 0.15.3-SNAPSHOT

 ## Introduction
 Welcome my friends!
-This is the Poly API Java client GitHub page.
+This is the PolyAPI Java client GitHub page.
 If you are here, then it means you're familiar with what we do at Poly.
 If you aren't, you can always check [here](https://github.com/polyapi/poly-alpha).
 In here you'll find instructions for both developers and customers to work with Poly through our Java clients and maven plugin.
 We hope that you find this documentation useful and easy to understand.
 If you don't please let us know.